A Very Short War: Australian aviator

 The film follows the life of early Australian aviator Cliff Carpenter who built his first aeroplane in a garage on Military Road, Cremorne, Sydney and died when the RAF Sunderland Flying Boat L2167 from 210 Squadron was shot down over Norway on the day of the German invasion of that country.
 Susan Young (writer) and Bill Young (co-director) are the niece and nephew of Cliff Carpenter.

 The nine RAF airmen who died that day, 9 April 1940, were the first Allied servicemen to die in the defense of Norway.
-They are remembered with a special ceremony each year at their graves in the Sylling churchyard, north east of Oslo.
+They are remembered with a special ceremony each year at their graves in the Sylling churchyard, 25 km west of Oslo.
 There was one survivor – Welshman Ogwyn George, the radio operator – who fell 3000 ft without a parachute, hitting trees and landing in unusually deep snow.
 He was rescued by Norwegian Johan Bråthen.

 The mission in the RAF Sunderland Flying Boat L2167 of 210 Squadron was a volunteer mission.
 A crew of ten were assembled: